My family during WW2

 – Dutch veteran –

-officer Royal Netherlands Army and Dutch Internal Forces
+officer Royal Netherlands Army, underground movement and Dutch Internal Forces

 Left: My grandfather as an infantry lieutenant in 1940.
 Right: My grandfather and I in 1989.
 Below: My grandfather’s name on his Allied military identity card from 1945.